Amyl nitrite: Nomenclature

 The term "amyl nitrite" encompasses several isomers.
-In older literature, the common non-systematic name amyl was often used for the pentyl group, where the amyl group is a linear or normal (n) alkyl group, and the resulting amyl nitrite would have the structural formula CH3(CH2)4ONO, also referred to as n-amyl nitrite.
+In older literature, the common non-systematic name amyl was often used for the pentyl group, where the amyl group is a linear or normal (n) alkyl group, and the resulting amyl nitrite would have the structural formula CH3(CH2)3CH2ONO, also referred to as n-amyl nitrite.

 A common form of amyl nitrite is the isomer with the formula (CH3)2CHCH2CH2ONO, which may be more specifically referred to as isoamyl nitrite.

 The similarly named amyl nitrate has very different properties.
 At the same time, isopropyl nitrite has a similar structure and similar uses (also called 'poppers') but with worse side-effects.

+Amyl nitrite is sometimes referred to colloquially as banapple gas.

 Synthesis and reactions

 Alkyl nitrites are prepared by the reaction of alcohols with nitrous acid: